Day 14 and 15 - St. Roch and Rainstorms : Conques to Livinhac-le-Haut

 The rain fell steadily and quite hard as we plodded along, but the walking was mostly on paved roads, and the sight of clouds filling and rolling through the valleys below us was actually quite beautiful.
 Just before we reached Fonteilles the rain picked up again to the point where it was difficult to see.
 Once again, we happened to find a shelter with coffee, potable water, picnic tables under very waterproof roofs, and lots of information on the trails in the surrounding areas.
 The rest area had flowers planted in it, and it was quite beautiful.
 Thank you to the volunteers who put it there!

 After waiting out the worst of that deluge we again set off down the road.
-Not too far beyond that point the path struck off across fields, where the wet grass and ankle deep puddles completely filled our shoes.
+Not too far beyond, the path struck off across fields, where the wet grass and ankle-deep puddles completely filled our shoes.
 At this point we still had about 12 km of our 25 km day left, and there wasn't a single dry inch left on either of us :( Water soon began filling our backpacks, and migrating throughout most of our electronics, including Sean's camera gear.

-When we got in Sean discovered that many of the scrap booking materials he has been collecting had melted in the rain, and he was literally able to pour water out of his camera.
+When we got in Sean discovered that many of the scrapbooking materials he had been collecting had melted in the rain, and he was literally able to pour water out of his camera.
 Despite the ensuing despair, the owner of the gite let us wash and dry our clothes in the machine, and we managed to find food.
-First we visited a nice bakery, and got a couple small tarts.
-They also offer sandwiches, but they closed around 4:30, which we didn't know.
+First, we visited a nice bakery and got a couple small tarts.
+They also offer sandwiches, but they closed around 4:30, which we didn't know so missed out.
 A word of warning if you find yourself in a gite in this town that does not provide food - make a reservation at the restaurant.
 There is only one in the town that we know of, and you need a reservation to eat there.
-We were incredibly lucky that they had space for us, and fed us with only half an hour notice - otherwise we would have been hungry.
+We were incredibly lucky that they had space for us, and fed us with only half an hour's notice - otherwise, we would have been hungry for the night.

 Stage: Conques to Livinhac-le-Haut